Databricks

 Access requirements

-A Databricks service principal (Client ID and Client Secret) with access to the relevant catalog, schema, and tables.
-Account admin privileges may be needed to create the service principal.
+• A Databricks service principal (Client ID and Client Secret) with access to the relevant catalog, schema, and tables.
+You may need account admin privileges to create the service principal.

-Bloomreach account enabled with Data hub module.
+• Bloomreach account enabled with Data hub module enabled.
 Contact your Customer Success Manager to enable Databricks support for catalog imports in your project.

 Data format requirements